delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

 Ini=<ini-file-name>
 ```

-The sections in these files are named with a unique name that identifies a category within the collection.
+The sections in these files are named with a unique identifier that identifies a category within the collection.
 The section names must be alphanumeric characters.
 The values have the following purpose:

 <dl>
   <dt>
     Desc
   </dt>
   <dd>
     A human readable, brief, description of the category.
-Any valid UTF-8 text.
+Any valid UTF-8 text is permitted.
   </dd>
   <dt>
     Ini